vallzter/Team12/README.md

 The function detailed_product() has the single responisibility of sending out details on a product to a template
 The function cancelSubscription() has the single responsibility of canceling any subscription
 The function editProfileRedirect() has the single responsibility if redirecting to an edit profile template
 The function edit_quantity() has the single responsibility of recieving a number and changing the quantity of a product in the cart

 ---
+### Sprint 4

+#### Conway's law

+As Conway's law states: ,,Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.".

+Therefore, as our software is structured in a layered architecture, our communication structure would have certain team/s working on a particular layer, whether it is the presentation layer, the logic layer or the data layer.

+This is not really the case in our project.
+While this show in some extend, where some team members tend to work only in one layer of the software, but more often that not team members work across all layers, i.e. from the presentation layer to the data layer

+---
 ## Software architecture